 I view my identity as an evolution of learning and experiences.
 Biologically I am female.
 Socially I have been raised cisgender and like many heteronormative.
 This does not mean that I embrace hatred or xenophobia.
-My tolerance for violence, even so called "benign" violence is zero.
-Culturally I am mix of Kenyan, Puerto Rican, Spanish, U.S. and Scandinavian (we are still tracing, most likely Danish) ancestry.
+My tolerance for violence, even so called “benign” violence is zero.
+Culturally I am a mix of Kenyan, Puerto Rican, Spanish, U.S. and Scandinavian (we are still tracing, most likely Danish) ancestry.
 History leaves no record of the interactions between those who were oppressed and those who were not.
-Those who lived free when others were enslaved within the same social groupings we call "race.”
+Those who lived free when others were enslaved within the same social groupings we call “race.”
 Those who protected others from horrors or those separated by horrors.
 Where is the history of free blacks who were academically gifted and prospered during the slave trade?
-In the same manner the fact that I was class valedictorian in high school is not recorded in any newspaper or history book, it is safe to assume the socio-cultural normative bias of any given era does not include the daily life experiences of anyone who does not conform to the stereotypical perception.
-As we travel and meet people we thought we never knew before, we find out members of the family of those we thought were strangers were in the same place at the same time and for reasons never imagined although quite logical in retrospect (studies, work, a recurring conference / membership group, a favorite vacation spot).
+Int the same manner the fact that I was class valedictorian in high school is not recorded in any newspaper or history book, it is safe to assume the socio-cultural normative bias of any given era does not include the daily life experiences of anyone who foes not conform to the stereotypical perception.
+As we travel and meet people we though we never knew before, we find out members of the family of those we thought were strangers were in the same place at the same time and for reasons never imagined although quite logical in retrospect (studies, work, a recurring conference/membership group, a favourite vacation spot).
 Science provides the evidence of the what and the how but never explains the why.
-Why is subject to our own interpretation in the same manner in which the way we view our relevance and purpose in society shapes our identity.
-Over the years I have learned that the answer to Why is pluralistic even if the factors contributing to the answer are singular.
-“It is not random, it is chaos" is the constant reminder to explore the ways in which seemingly random and un-associated events are actually patterns of formation that we fail to recognize and acknowledge as legitimate.
+Why is subject to our own interpretation in the same manner in which the way we view our relevance and purpose in society shapes our identity. over the years I have learned that the answer to Why is pluralistic even if the factors contributing to the answer are singular.
+“It is not random, it is chaos” is the constant reminder to explore the ways in which seemingly random and un-associated events are actually patterns of formation that we fail to recognize and acknowledge as legitimate.
 In every experience, in every identity there are whats and hows that answer the why even if we do not like the answer that is revealed.
-The same is true for identity and as such, the primary role of science is to present the evidence and increase understanding.
+The same is true for identity and as such, the primary tole of science is to present the evidence and increase understanding.

 BA Political Science, University of Connecticut (USA)